-One-Pot Sticky Wings to Carry You Through Football Season (and Beyond)
+One-Pot Sticky Wings to Carry You Through the Football Playoffs (and Beyond)

 Wings should be judged not by how saucy or spicy they are, or how quickly they go, but rather by what it takes to clean up after eating.
 A stack of napkins would suggest good wings.
 But great wings should necessitate two or three lemon-scented moist towelettes.